This article will go over the basics of PGP keys and how to create some keyrings as well as keypairs and how to change the passphrase of this key.

 To import PGP key:

-To import a key (or keypair), click the Keys menu, then click Import (Or simply double-click on the key).
+Step 2: To import a key (or keypair), click the Keys menu, then click Import (Or simply double-click on the key).

 If you are importing your own public/private keypair, click OK on the PGP information box.